ami-iit/adam/README.md

 ---

-The structure of the library is inspired by the module [urdf2casadi](https://github.com/mahaarbo/urdf2casadi/blob/master/README.md), which generates kinematic and dynamics quantities using CasADi.
+The structure of the library is inspired by the module [urdf2casadi](https://github.com/mahaarbo/urdf2casadi/blob/master/README.md), which generates kinematic and dynamics quantities using CasADi, for Fixed-Base robots.
 Please check their interesting work!